yw326/Circular-Repeat-Finder/README.md

 ```
 make
 ```
-You should be getting 2 executables: partition and mccreight.
+You should be getting 2 executables: partition and mdf.

 ## Preprocessing using Tandem Repeat Finder
 It is important in the proprocessing step to remove (mask) the tandem repeat segments of the input DNA sequence using Tandem Repeat Finder (TRF) https://tandem.bu.edu/trf/trf.html, because tandem repeats trivially satifies the definition of circle repeats by definition.